They're still here: Cardinals back after long virus absence

 “Today feels very much like opening day for the St. Louis Cardinals, and there's a lot of excitement right now in that clubhouse,” Mozeliak said.

+The reigning NL Central champions scored four times in the first inning of a doubleheader against the Chicago White Sox, kicking off an extended stay in the Windy City and a busy finish to the pandemic-shortened season.

+“It’s easy to complain.
+It’s the easiest thing in the world to complain.
+But winners find solutions,” manager Mike Shildt said.
+“And that’s the mindset of this group, individually and collectively.
+Yeah, there’s been a ton of challenges for this group over the last, you know, couple, three weeks, but we accept them and we move forward.”

-The team had a much different look from the one that lost 3-0 at Minnesota on July 29 in its previous game.
+The Cardinals had a much different look from the team that lost 3-0 at Minnesota on July 29 in their previous game.
 Star catcher Yadier Molina and infielder Paul DeJong were among 10 players and 18 members of the organization overall with confirmed coronavirus cases, shaking up the roster and coaching staff.

 The Cardinals also added José Oquendo and Roberto Espinoza to their coaching staff, a day after Willie McGee announced he had opted out of the rest of the season.
 McGee was in his third year as a coach with the team.

-"Yeah, there's been a ton of challenges for this group over the last, you know, couple, three weeks, but we accept them and we move forward," manager Mike Shildt said.

-The 21-year-old Carlson, a switch-hitting outfielder, was selected by St. Louis in the first round of the 2016 draft.
-He went 0-for-3 in his big league debut in the doubleheader opener, but he made a nice sliding catch on Edwin Encarnación's liner to left in the fourth.
+Carlson, a switch-hitting outfielder, was selected by St. Louis in the first round of the 2016 draft.
+He hit .292 with 26 homers in the minors last year.
+He was in the starting lineup for the doubleheader opener, batting sixth and playing left field in his big league debut.

+“He’s raring to go,” Shildt said.
+“He’s been working out and getting after it and playing and running and throwing and hitting, so we’re going to go check it out and excited to watch it.”

 St. Louis also placed left-hander Austin Gomber on the injured list.
 Gomber has not tested positive for COVID-19, but came up as a potential concern in contact tracing.